Chunks of Bytecode

 in disassembleInstruction()

-return constantInstruction("OP_CONSTANT", chunk, offset);
+case OP_CONSTANT: return constantInstruction("OP_CONSTANT", chunk, offset);

 case OP_RETURN: